 - Consider adoption of a voluntary rental registry program in conjunction with landlord incentives.

-The Grand Junction Housing Strategy can be viewed in its entirety here (PDF).
+View the Grand Junction Housing Strategy (PDF).

 Affordable housing in the City of Grand Junction is defined as that which costs no more than 30% of a family's gross monthly income for rent and utilities.
 Issues of housing affordability are a matter of comparing the costs of available housing in an area with the incomes of the population of that area.